-Harvesting in the model decreases the target species’ abundance and eventually leads to stable state flips (Supplement fig).
-In the absence of harvest on either species, declines in refuge availability cause declines in abundance, but the initially dominant species is able to maintain dominance because both species juveniles are equally effected by loss of refuge (supplement fig).
-The model demonstrated alternative stable states (Fig. 1).
-Across the range of harvest rates when run to equilibrium, the model outcomes differed depending on the initial system state.
-For example, a harvest rate of approximately 3 fish per unit effort on species 1 resulted in scenarios where species 1 dominates over species 2 or vice versa depending on initial system state.
+Model behavior suggests that in this two species system, alternative stable states are driven largely by initial conditions and species harvest, though refuge gain/loss can have an interactive effect.
+Across the range of harvest rates when run to equilibrium, the model outcomes differed depending on the initial system state, demonstrating alternative stable states (Fig. 1).
+For example, a moderate harvest of species 1 resulted in scenarios where species 1 dominates over species 2 or vice versa depending on initial system state.
 In general, in scenarios in which species 2 initially dominates, increasing harvest on species 1 results in results in a stable state in which species 2 remains dominant, however, reversing this scenario resulted (initial system dominated by species 1), increasing harvest on species 1 results in the eventual transition to an alternate stable state in which species 2 dominates.
-Model behavior suggests that in this two species system, alternative stable states are driven largely by initial conditions and species harvest, though refuge gain/loss can have an interactive effect.
+Harvesting in the model decreases the target species’ abundance and eventually leads to regime shifts (Supplement fig).
+In the absence of harvest on either species, declines in refuge availability cause declines in abundance, but the initially dominant species is able to maintain dominance because both species juveniles are equally affected by loss of refuge (supplement fig).

 Figure 1.
 Model exhibits alternative stable states.
 The model is run to equilibrium over a range of harvest rates for species 1, species 2 harvest is held constant at 2.
 Top panel shows equilibrium abundances for the range of harvests when species 1 is initially dominant.
 Bottom panel represents outcomes when species 2 is initially dominant.